alexaulbach/RadarTracker/README.md

 # RadarTracker
 This is a Factorio mod.
-It adds a new types of "trackers".
+It adds a new types of "trackers", which can track **trains, cars, tanks and train-stops**..

 ## Description
 This mod is for bigger factories, that already covers a wide area and a bigger train-network.